Relevance (relevance)

 What it does:

-• Calls the judge model with numbered claims and question
+• Calls the judge model with numbered claims and input.

 Skip behavior:

-• If claims are missing, relevance is disabled, or question is empty, returns empty metrics and zero cost.
+• If claims are missing, relevance is disabled, or input is empty, returns empty metrics and zero cost.

 Execution Flow